gramythedj/edugeeks/content/en/docs/maths/_index.md

 ---

 {{% pageinfo %}}
-This is a Docs page which include all Maths theories and Problems.
+This is a Math's page which include all Maths theories and Problems.
 {{% /pageinfo %}}